vandijkstef/real-time-web-project/readme.md

 npm install
 ```

 The app requires no building.
+SCSS is compiled on runtime

 Before starting the application, make sure MongoDB is running:
 ```